-Frequently Asked Questions (FAQs) on Auto Shipping
+Frequently Asked Questions about our Auto Transport Services

 A: Yes.
 All of our carriers are insured to meet State and Federal requirements.
 The car shipping driver will thoroughly inspect the vehicle at pick-up and delivery.
 When your vehicle is delivered, it is your responsibility to inspect for any damage that may have occurred during the car shipping process.
 Document any damage on the Bill of Lading and obtain the driver’s signature.
 The insurance company will not process claims if damages are not documented at the time of delivery.